Ryanalyst/Ryanalyst/README.md

 - My interests are sort of all over the place as of late, but to keep it short, I enjoy gaming, tennis, as well as learning new and exciting topics ^_^

 - I’m currently in the beginning stages of Data analytics.
 I have been self-studying SQL first as I feel it is one of the most important tools to have as a data analyst.
   Other topics that I plan on studying include Tableau, Power BI, Excel, and lastly, Python.
-I have chosen the path of self-learning as I currently do not have the time to fit college courses into my schedule ~~and I don't love the idea of being tens of thousands of dollars in debt for the rest of my life.~~
+I have chosen the path of self-learning as I currently do not have the time to fit college courses into my schedule.
+I also don't love the idea of being tens of thousands of dollars in debt for the rest of my life haha.
   I have so much that I wish to learn and understand, it's a bit daunting to think about the amount of work that lies ahead, but it's even more frightening to remain stagnant in life.

 - As for my goals, I plan to build up my skills mentioned above and eventually use them to enter the Data field.